jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 categories:
   - life-lessons
 description: >-
-  Likeability is the ultimate form of social currency, both in personal and romantic relationships and in business.
+  Being a likable person is the ultimate form of social currency in personal, romantic, and business relationships..
 Here are 5 ways to become more likeable.
 image: /assets/images/posts/ed-speaking-spanish.jpg
 ---